 Scan is found at the bottom of the AP GUI Sidebar.
 It automatically switches among all the ports that are visible in the Sidebar (see Filter, below), at regular intervals, so that their activity can be monitored automatically.
-See Auto Scanning, page 211 for details.
+See Auto Scanning, page 206 for details.

 Note: This item doesn't appear at the bottom of the Sidebar in the Browser version.
 In that version, you must invoke it from the port's Toolbar.
-See The Port Toolbar, page 209 for details screen is divided into a grid of panels, with each panel showing the video display of a particular port.
+See The Port Toolbar, page 204 for details display of a particular port.
 Only ports that are visible in the Sidebar (see Filter, below), and that are on line are displayed - all other ports are blank.
-See Panel Array Mode, page 214 for details
+See Panel Array Mode, page 209 for details